-In addition to the Shooter Pass, the members of the ISB can keep a shooting book.
-The shooting book documents training sessions, participation in shooting events outside the ISB, championships of the member clubs of the ISB, etc.
+In addition to the shooter pass, the members of the ISB can keep a shooting book.
+The shooting book documents training sessions, participation in shooting events outside the ISB, championships of the associated clubs of the ISB, etc.

 3.5.
 Penal regulations